Can Dogs Eat Cheese? What Every Dog Owner Should Know

 Start by keeping portions very small — think pea-sized pieces rather than a full slice.
 Lower-fat, lower-sodium cheeses like plain mozzarella, cottage cheese, or mild cheddar are generally better choices than rich, aged, or heavily salted varieties.
 Always check the ingredient label to ensure there are no added flavors, herbs, or seasonings that could be harmful to your dog.

 It’s also worth using cheese strategically rather than as a daily treat.
-Many dog owners find that a small cube of cheese is an excellent tool for hiding pills or rewarding your dog during training, and that’s a perfectly reasonable way to incorporate it into their routine.
+Many dog owners find that a small cube of cheese is an excellent tool for hiding pills or rewarding a dog during training, and that’s a perfectly reasonable way to incorporate it into their routine.
 Just make sure it’s balanced against the rest of their diet and isn’t pushing their daily calorie intake too high.

-If you know your dog has a sensitive stomach or has reacted poorly to dairy in the past, it’s best to skip cheese altogether and stick to dog-safe treat alternatives like small pieces of plain cooked chicken, carrot sticks, or commercially made low-fat dog treats.
+If you know your dog has a sensitive stomach or has reacted poorly to dairy in the past, it’s best to skip cheese altogether and stick to dog-safe alternatives like small pieces of plain cooked chicken, carrot sticks, or commercially made low-fat dog treats.

 After your dog eats cheese for the first time, keep an eye on them for the next several hours.
 Watch their bathroom habits, energy levels, and general demeanor.
 If everything looks normal, you’ll have a much better sense of their tolerance going forward.